Bharat9848/notes/DistributedSystem.md

 ## Replication
 - Replication is used for scalability, Availability and performance.
+- modes
   - Synchronus Replication is where data is replicated synchronusly to replicas.
     1. It makes write slow.
     2. If replica node crashes it will fail the write request itself.
 It will make system unavailable for write.

   - Asynchronus Replication is where data is replicated asynchronusly to replicas.
     1. It make the read replica to have stale data.
     2. If primary fails before data is replicated it will result in data loss.

+  - Multiple nodes are given same task.
+Each node will create same artifacts and data according to same logic running on each of them.

 - Type of replication
  1. Single leader replication
   - linearlizability can affect availability in case of network issues.